anjanabharamnaikar/mini-RAG/README.md

 | What is the best way to cook pasta?                                   | **ABSTAINED**: Top result score (0.05) is below the threshold of 0.4.                                           | N/A                                                             | **ABSTAINED**: Top result score (0.24) is below the threshold of 0.4.                                           | N/A                                                               |
 | What is SISTEMA?                                                      | Introduction.
 SISTEMA (Safety Integrity Software Tool for the Evaluation of Machine Applications) is a... | 08_Ifa Sistema Cookbook 1                                       | Introduction.
 SISTEMA (Safety Integrity Software Tool for the Evaluation of Machine Applications) is a... | 08_Ifa Sistema Cookbook 1                                       |

-## What I Learned

-Building this mini-RAG system was a practical exercise in understanding the trade-offs between different retrieval methods.
-Here are my key takeaways:

-1.  **Reranking is a High-Impact Improvement:** The "before/after" table clearly shows that the hybrid reranker consistently surfaces more relevant documents.
-For queries with specific acronyms (like "SRP/CS") or proper nouns ("SICK guide"), the keyword search component (SQLite FTS5) acts as a powerful corrective, pulling up documents that contain the exact term, which a pure vector search might rank lower if the semantic context is ambiguous.

-2.  **The Two-Stage Process is Efficient:** The architecture of retrieving a larger set of candidates with a "cheap" vector search and then applying a more nuanced (but still fast) reranking on that small set is highly effective.
-It avoids running expensive keyword searches across the entire database for every query while still getting the benefits.
-The `alpha` parameter for blending scores is a critical tuning knob; for this technical domain, giving the keyword score a meaningful weight (`1 - alpha = 0.5`) proved essential.

-3.  **Abstention is a Crucial Feature:** Implementing a simple score threshold for providing an answer is a vital guardrail.
-It allows the system to gracefully handle out-of-scope questions ("how to cook pasta") or questions where its confidence is low, which is far better than providing a wrong or irrelevant "best guess."
-This builds user trust and makes the system more reliable.